mursya/bem-news/bemup-promo/bemup-promo.en.md

 First meetup about BEM happened to be on August 2, in Moscow office of Yandex and was called [BEMup](http://bitly.com/bemup).

-During 3 hours of in a friendly atmosphere Yandex developers and programmers from other IT companies shared news, BEM implementation experience, discussed plans, difficulties and their ways of solving them.
+During 3 hours in a friendly atmosphere Yandex developers and programmers from other IT companies shared news, BEM implementation experience, discussed plans, difficulties and their ways of solving them.

 BEM team talked about latest releases in [bem-tools](http://bit.ly/ru-bemtools), shared details of